qunanan/Trident-Liftbar-Hat/README.md

 Installing a liftbar on the Trident requires modifying the height of the frame, so the idea was to add a hat to give the liftbar more room to move.
 ![Hat](image/Hat.jpg)

+The initial motivation and inspiration came from [Tapchanger](https://github.com/viesturz/tapchanger).
+Many thanks to the author viesturz for open-sourcing this project.
+Liftbar was also his idea, but not in this hat form.

+With his another repo [klipper-toolchanger](https://github.com/viesturz/klipper-toolchanger), I made my trident toolchanging.

+You can also using [stealthchanger](https://github.com/DraftShift/StealthChanger) with this design.

 ## Features